The BIG "5-0" for LAS!

 Our holiday party is December 12th at Le Jeune Chef.
 Share a fantastic meal and joyful camaraderie as well as some of Lycoming Audubon's history of conservation for the past fifty years!

 All the details are posted under our Fall Newsletter under the newsletter tab.
 There is also a registration form that is due December 7th.

 Last minute special circumstances registration can be done through Gary Metzger via email ..... email@example.com

-Summer Field Trips are now posted (please click on the "Field Trips" tab at top of page for full descriptions)
+Fall 2018 Field Trips and Programs are now posted (please click on the "Field Trips" or "Programs" tab at the top of the page for full information)

 Golden-winged warblers are beautiful birds.
 Come learn about their ecology and habitat projects devoted to this "species of concern".
 See our April 25th Program devoted to their ecology and join us on our Field Trips in search of these elusive birds.

-LycoBirds.com has recently released their SPRING 2017 LycoBirds Seasonal Report
+LycoBirds.com has recently released their Summer 2018 LycoBirds Seasonal Report

 For more information about the birds of Lycoming County visit http://www.lycobirds.com/

 Lycoming Audubon Society has a new mechanism to quickly notify individuals of bird sightings or impromptu birding trips via e-mail.
 This involves joining "Lycoming Audubon Society's Google Listserv".
 If you are interested in receiving these notices please send us an e-mail and we will add you to the distribution list.